qwertyguy16/Conrun-Menu/README.md

 1. False Positives with antiviruses.
 This is due to the menu injecting a DLL into your Gorilla Tag directory, so your antivirus may take that as malicious.
 Please see the FAQ lower down to see how to add an exlusion to the gorilla tag directory.

 # FAQ / Tutorials
-Welcome to the FAQ!
-Here you can find questions to common questions or find out how to do something!

-How to add an exclusion to your gorilla tag directory: *This tutorial is for windows defender.
-If you are using another antivirus please google how to disable it.*
+How to add an exclusion to your gorilla tag directory:
-**NOTE: THIS WILL STOP AUTOMATIC ANTIVIRUS DETECTIONS IN YOUR GORILLA TAG DIRECTORY.
-YOUR WHOLE SYSTEM IS STILL SECURE.**

 Step 1: Open Windows Security